EBiCS/EasyDIY-ESC/README.md

 The default FETs are available from aliexpress at the time of writing.
 They are cheap and have good specs. (low Rds on, low Crss, 100v, etc).
 You can solder them “standing” on the the throughhole/module side, or bent flat on the opposite (smd) side.
 In either case, it is recommended that the thick part of the leads is in contact with (soldered to) the board.
 The thin part of the leads can carry significantly less current.

 You can use a fet of your choosing, but please be aware that old Fets (such as the famous 4110 or 3077) have huge Crss, leading to a tiny Ciss/Crss ratio.
 This ratio needs to be bigger than roughly your max battery voltage, so you will need to compute and add the optional Cgs capacitors (OCx).
+Small Ciss/Crss results in ringing / parastic turn on (which leads to failure).
 That being said, it’s best to just use Fets with Ciss/Crss > ~100, nowadays they’re easy to find.
 See the spreadsheet with alternative parts.

 Attaching the FETs to a heatsink: the FETs need to be electrically isolated from the heatsink, but well connected thermally.
 The options for this are:
 * Mica glass (“traditional option”, cheap, easy to find)
 * Ceramics (saw this as a new option, never tried it)
 * Polymer pads
-* Kapton Tape (i saw this used, i expect this to have rather poor thermal performance)
+* Kapton Tape

 Unfortunately in focusing on making the board small we crammed the FETs very close together.
 This means some mica or ceramic pads will not fit - and it’s very hard to cut them afaik.
 So for this version we’re probably stuck with polymer / kapton.